 The subsequent DOWN Break below the FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate more of a near-term failure.
-That was from the early 2016 low (https://bit.ly/33LQ85G updated through Friday.)
+That was from the early 2016 low (https://bit.ly/34poXh5 updated through Friday.)
 That was then the key higher resistance subsequently violated on its mid-April push above its 2,675 trading high Tolerance from prior to the DOWN Break (also monthly MA-48.)

-The FRONT MONTH S&P 500 FUTURE pushing out of the broad higher range top in the important 3,030-2,970 area in early June was the key to it surging to the 3,200 area.
-That was the next meaningful higher resistance with a 3,230 Tolerance at which it failed previous on the current rally.
-That is also where It stalled all three days after the early June US Employment surge with no sign it was going to push further after the June 10th negative OECD indications and disappointment with the FOMC.
+The FRONT MONTH S&P 500 FUTURE pushing out of the broad higher range top in the 3,030-2,970 area in early June was the key to it surging to the 3,200 area.
+That was the next meaningful higher resistance with a 3,230 Tolerance at which it failed previously on the current rally.
+Yet pushing above it in late July opened the door to a retest of the February 24th major gap down from the February 21st 3,339.25 weekly Close it has managed to Close above once again two weeks ago.